maxiv-science/azint_writer/README.md

-# Azint Writer
+# NXazint

-**Azint Writer** is a Python package for writing HDF5 files in the **NXazint** format, a new extension to the [NeXus](https://www.nexusformat.org/) standard.
+**NXazint** is a Python package for writing HDF5 files in the **NXazint** format, a new extension to the [NeXus](https://www.nexusformat.org/) standard.
 The NXazint format is specifically designed for storing data related to azimuthal integration in diffraction experiments.

 ---